Livingston F.C.: Ferranti Thistle (1943–1974)

 The club began life as Ferranti Amateurs in 1943.
 A works team of the Ferranti engineering company, they initially played in the Edinburgh FA's Amateur Second Division.
-In 1948 the club became known as Ferranti Thistle and began competing in the Edinburgh and District Welfare Association where they competed for five seasons, before moving to senior football in 1953 joining the East of Scotland League.
+In 1948 the club became known as Ferranti Thistle and began competing in the Edinburgh and District Welfare Association where they competed for five seasons before moving to senior football in 1953, joining the East of Scotland League.
 During this period the club won the East of Scotland Qualifying Cup in 1963.
 In 1969 the club moved to the City Park ground in Edinburgh.

-In 1972 the club became members of SFA which allowed them to enter the Scottish Qualifying Cup which they won in 1973 which previously had not been open to them.
+In 1972 the club became members of the Scottish Football Association, allowing them to enter the Scottish Qualifying Cup, which they won in 1973.
 The club's first match in the Scottish Cup was on 16 December 1972 against Duns.

 In 1974, as a result of the demise of Third Lanark seven years earlier, and the new three-tier format of the Scottish Football League, a place opened up in the second division of the competition.
-After beating off competition from four Highland League sides, Hawick Royal Albert and Gateshead United, Ferranti Thistle were accepted into the league by a vote of 21–16 over Inverness Thistle.
+After beating off competition from four Highland League sides as well as Hawick Royal Albert and Gateshead United, Ferranti Thistle were accepted into the league by a vote of 21–16 over Inverness Thistle.
 The club faced a number of obstacles before they could join the Division as their name did not meet stringent SFL rules on overt sponsorship of teams at the time and the City Ground was not up to standard.
 The local council offered use of Meadowbank Stadium, a modern stadium built in 1970.
 After an Edinburgh Evening News campaign to find a name for the club, the name Meadowbank Thistle was chosen.
 This was approved by the SFL in time for the new season.